Antipsychotic Medications

 Aripiprazole/Abilify

-Limited data shows that up to 15mg/day of aripiprazole yields low levels in breastmilk.
-This medication can lower the parental prolactin level, resulting in a significant risk of very low milk production.
-This has been substantiated in care reports.
-(3-5).
-While parents should be counseled on the risk of insufficient milk production and there is a lack of data on the safety of this medication in lactation, there is not an absolute indication to pump and dump.
+Aripiprazole is a dopamine receptor partial agonist, and is hypothesized to act as a functional agonist, partial agonist, or functional antagonist at the dopamine D2 receptor; which may be dose dependent.3,4 Limited data shows that up to 15mg/day of aripiprazole yields low levels in breastmilk.
+This medication can impact prolactin levels and result in difficulty initiating lactation or contribute to low milk production that may be improved with discontinuation of the medication, which has been demonstrated in case reports.6–12 While parents should be counseled on the high risk of insufficient milk production and that there is a lack of data on the safety of this medication in lactation, there is not an absolute indication to pump and dump.
 Lactating and parents should be engaged in shared decision making when prescribed this medication.

 Clozapine/Clozaril

-In limited studies, there have been cases of infant sedation and agranulocytosis, an adverse hematologic effect, with parental use of this medication during lactation (6-8).
-Many expert sources do not recommend the use of this medication during lactation (9-11).
-Alternative medications should be considered.
+In limited studies, there have been cases of infant sedation and agranulocytosis, an adverse hematologic effect, with parental use of this medication during lactation.1,13,14 Many expert sources do not recommend the use of this medication during lactation.15–17 Alternative medications should be considered.

 Lurasidone/Latuda